 About MeDaniel J. Vreeman, PT, DPT, MS

 Dr. Daniel Vreeman is an Associate Research Professor and the Regenstrief-McDonald Scholar in Data Standards at the Indiana University School of Medicine and a Research Scientist at the Regenstrief Institute, Inc. Dr. Vreeman’s primary research focus is on the role of standardized clinical vocabularies and standards to support electronic health information exchange.
-As Director, LOINC and Health Data Standards at the Regenstrief Center for Biomedical Informatics he leads the development of LOINC, an international standard for laboratory and clinical observations, and provides leadership to the terminology services that underpin the Indiana Network for Patient Care, a regional health information exchange in central Indiana.
+As Director, LOINC and Health Data Standards at the Regenstrief Center for Biomedical Informatics he leads the development of LOINC, a freely available international standard for identifying health measurements, observations, and documents.
+He also provides leadership to the terminology services that underpin the Indiana Network for Patient Care, one of the longest tenured and most comprehensive health information exchanges in the United States.
 He is the author of the book LOINC Essentials: A step-by-step guide for getting your local codes mapped to LOINC.
 Dr. Vreeman also teaches medical informatics at Indiana University.

 His personal vision is to help create a seamless network of clinical systems and data to deliver on the promise of optimal health for all.